4paradigm/OpenMLDB/demo/README.md

 :bulb: Note that:

 - The SQL used for the online deployment should be the same as that for offline feature extraction.
+- Do not insert or import online data into the reference tables before deploy

 **Import online data to OpenMLDB**
 ```sql